ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/_review.md

     - questions:
         question: >
-            When pip builds the package from the source code?
+            When does pip build a package from the source code?
         answers:
             - "Always"
             - "When the NuGet package is unavailable"